Lorcana Ruby/Sapphire Deck – Sisu on Ice (Set Six)

 How to counter Ruby/Sapphire

-However, not everyone will be looking to play this deck and many will be looking to win against it.
+Not everyone will be looking to play this deck and many will be looking to win against it.
 I’ve played against Ruby/Sapphire with a variety of decks and here are my general observations.
 I’m not going to sugarcoat it – there aren’t a lot of great options when dealing with this particular deck.
-But with a little hard work, you can do it.
+But with a little hard work, you can manage to overcome this powerful strategy.

 Hyper Aggro – The Nuclear Option

 Although this deck is a little bit better now than it used to be at dealing with aggro decks, the reality is your best bet at beating it remains to go all the way with hyper aggro.
-The only problem with that strategy, however, is the fact that Hyper Aggro dies pretty easily to steel, and there’s plenty of steal going around.
+The only problem with that strategy, however, is the fact that Hyper Aggro dies pretty easily to steel decks, and there’s plenty of steel going around.

 That being said, I almost always beat this deck when I play hyper aggro, and my favorite is the Amber/Amethyst combo.